Let's make ice cream

 Making ice cream is all about mixing and homogenizing.
 First you need to blend, pasteurize and standardize your mixture.
 Then store it in tanks and freeze and aerate the mix until it reached the right consistency.
 Now you can add fruits, cookies and other solids if you like.
 In the final step the mix goes through an air blast hardening machine and it’s ready to store and ship.

-Which ice cream equipment do you need?
+Which ice cream technology do you need?

 Washdown Cartoner For Frozen Foods